aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ## Visualization using Amazon QuickSight

-### Signing Up for Amazon Quicksight Standard Edition
+### Signing Up for Amazon QuickSight Standard Edition

 <details>
  <summary>IF YOU HAVE NEVER USER AMAZON QUICKSIGHT WITHIN THIS ACCOUNT, CLICK TO EXPAND THE INSTRUCTIONS TO SIGN-UP FOR AN AMAZON QUICKSIGHT ACCOUNT</summary>